 Pedagogical Projects: Publications & Presentations

-Kudish P, Schlag E & Kaplinsky N (2014 accepted; in revision) An inquiry infused introductory biology laboratory which integrates Mendel's pea phenotypes with molecular mechanisms.
-Bioscene: The Journal of College Biology Education.
+Kudish P, Schlag E & Kaplinsky N (2014 accepted) An inquiry infused introductory biology laboratory which integrates Mendel's pea phenotypes with molecular mechanisms.
+Bioscene: The Journal of College Biology Education (publication pending.)

 Kudish P, Shores R, McClung A, Smulyan L & Siwicki K (2012) The Science Associates Program: Implementation and outcomes of Peer Led Team Learning (PLTL) at a selective liberal arts college.
 Howard Hughes Medical Institute Conference, Washington, D.C., October 6th